Gastroesophageal reflux disease and heartburnHeartburn; GERD

 chronicheartburn is likely to have GERD.
 (Occasional heartburn does not necessarily indicate the presence of GERD.)
 The following is the general way to diagnose GERD:

 - A physician can usually diagnose GERD if the person finds relief from persistent heartburn and acid regurgitation after taking antacids for short periods of time.

 - If the diagnosis is uncertain, but the physician still suspects GERD, a drug trial using a proton pump inhibitor (PPI) medication, such as omeprazole (Prilosec, generic), identifies 80% to 90% of people with the condition.
 This class of medication decreases stomach acid secretion.

 Laboratory or more invasive tests, including endoscopy, may be required if:

 - Complications are present, such as signs of bleeding or difficulty swallowing

 Some of these tests are described below.

 A barium swallow radiograph (x-ray) is useful for identifying structural abnormalities and erosive esophagitis.
 For this test, the patient drinks a solution containing barium, and then x-rays of the digestive tract are taken.
-This test can show stricture, active ulcer craters, hiatal hernia, erosion, or other abnormalities.
+This test can show strictures, active ulcer craters, hiatal hernia, erosions, or other abnormalities.
 However, it cannot reveal mild irritation.